Yontelele/Spotdeal/README.md

 </div>

 ## About the Project
-Spotdeal helps salespeople find, compare, and sell the right mobile subscription in seconds, without switching between operator sites and spreadsheets.
+Spotdeal helps telecom sales staff find, compare, and sell the right mobile subscription in seconds, without switching between operator sites and spreadsheets.
 By gathering operator pricing, campaigns, and phone discounts in one workspace, salespeople can focus on the customer, not the calculation.
 Every order is tracked in real-time dashboards showing performance, budget progress, and sales trends.

+## Key Features

+- **Multi-Operator Comparison** – Instantly compare subscription plans, pricing, and campaigns across all telecom operators in one unified view
+- **Intelligent Phone Catalog** – Search and filter phone models with real-time discount calculations, color availability, and payment options
+- **Guided Sales Workflow** – Step-by-step registration process that ensures complete and accurate order information every time
+- **Real-Time Performance Dashboard** – Live sales tracking with individual metrics, daily trends, and visual budget progress indicators
+- **Team Analytics** – Comprehensive performance tables showing each representative's activity, conversion rates, and goal achievement
+- **Complete Order Management** – Full order history with detailed breakdowns and flexible cancellation workflow with reason tracking
+- **Dynamic Pricing Reference** – Quick-access pricing table serving as instant reference for all operators, active campaigns, and current promotions

 ## Screenshots